rosenmdimov/Betty/README.md

 	the terminal with the command: dotnet test*

-	## Dinamyc parameters
+	 *Dinamyc parameters*

-* cmd /c "set TEST_PROFILE=mobileWebkit && dotnet test -- NUnit.NumberOfTestWorkers=3"
+## cmd /c "set TEST_PROFILE=mobileWebkit && dotnet test -- NUnit.NumberOfTestWorkers=3"
-	the command above will start the tests on mobileWebkit device(iPhone 12) on 3 TestWorkers *
+	The command above will start the tests on mobileWebkit device(iPhone 12) on 3 TestWorkers *

 Reporting Test Results
 📸 Automatic Screenshots on Failure